menu iconknow your dna logosearch icon

 How Does NIPT Work?

-NIPT is a low-risk screening test done on pregnant women anywhere between the 10th to 14th week of pregnancy—although some have it done even as early as the 9th.
+NIPT is a low-risk screening test performed between the 10th and 14th weeks of pregnancy.
+However, some women can have it done as early as the 9th week.

-A simple blood test is done on the mother, as there will already be small fragments of fetal DNA in the mother’s bloodstream.
-This blood sample can then be investigated to identify any increased risk of chromosomal abnormality, such as Down syndrome and other genetic disorders.
+Itโ€™s a simple blood test done on the mother to examine the small fragments of fetal DNA in her bloodstream.
+The sample can then be investigated for any increased risk of chromosomal abnormalities, such as Down syndrome and other genetic disorders.

 Once your screening test shows that your baby may inherit a genetic condition, you may want to do further testing to be sure.